ballerina-platform/module-ballerinax-salesforce/sfdc37/Module.md

     * Client Secret
     * Refresh Token URL

+Note:- When you setting up the connected app, Please select the following scopes under Selected OAuth Scopes,
+* Access and manage your data (api)
+* Perform requests on your behalf at any time (refresh_token, offline_access)
+* Provide access to your data via the Web (web)

 3. Provide the client ID and client secret to obtain the refresh token and access token.
 Visit [here](https://help.salesforce.com/articleView?id=remoteaccess_authenticate_overview.htm) for more information on obtaining OAuth2 credentials.